iammateus/clj-micro-dev/README.md

 # clj-micro-dev

-This is a Clojure/Pedestal microservice project with hot-reload for better developer experience.
+This is a Docker container-based Clojure/Pedestal microservice project with hot-reloading for a better developer experience.

 ## Run